Abhishek-Rath/Django4APIs/README.md

-## This repository contains code snippets from the **Build web APIs with Python & Django - Book by William S. Vincent** book!
+## This repository contains code snippets from the Django for APIs book by William S. Vincent!